Skip to content

 Custom MCP servers

-I both consume MCP and write my own servers on top of personal infrastructure.
+I both consume MCP and write my own servers on top of personal infrastructure — 10 servers, from code intelligence to security scanning.

 • CRAG · custom RAG over code, ADRs, conversations and decision history